As if the world of content marketing needs more acronyms, we’re now faced with the real-world dilemma of HTTP and HTTPS.

 2. Install SSL Certificate on Your Web Hosting Account

 Have your hosting company install the SSL Certificate.
-If you purchased from a third party, you’ll have to import the certificate into the hosting environment, which can be quite tricky without support.
+CMS Hosting offers hassle-free SSL Certificate installation for your website.
+Even if you purchased it from a third party, you’ll need to import the certificate into the hosting environment, which can be quite tricky without support.
 A simple SSL plugin can ease the transition.

 3. Double-Check Internal Linking is Switched to HTTPS

 Before going live with the conversion, ensure every website link (internal) has the proper HTTPS URL.
 Going live with links that mix HTTP and HTTPS will confuse readers, impact SEO and cause some page features to load improperly.
-Following this proper HTTPS protocol is essential to the success of your conversion.
+Following this proper HTTPS protocol is essential to your conversion’s success.

 4. Set Up 301 Redirects So Search Engines Are Notified

 Through a CMS plugin, you can automatically redirect all server traffic to the new secure HTTPS protocol.
 Sites that don’t use a CMS will need to be updated manually.
-301 redirects alert search engines that a change to your site has occurred and that they will need to index your site under the new protocol.
-Users who had previously bookmarked your site under the old unsecure protocol will now be routed to the proper secure URL.
+301 redirects alert a search engine that a change to your site has occurred and that they’ll need to index your site under the updated protocol.
+Users who had previously bookmarked your site under the old unsecured protocol will now be routed to the proper secure URL.

 In addition to providing server-to-browser security, activating and installing SSL certificates improves organic rankings, builds trust and increases conversion rates.

 Though it may be an easy process for an experienced developer, the average marketer with little tech support can run into a few problems.
 If you’re taking on the HTTPS redirect for the first time, here are a few key things to know in advance: